itsabu44/2021149_w19161997_Abdul_Rahman_Final_Year_Project/README.md

 ## How to Run

-1. Download the dataset from the Google Drive link above
+1. Download the dataset and dashboard files from the Google Drive link above
-2. Save the dataset files in the same folder as the notebook
+2. Save the dataset CSV files in the same folder as the Python notebook
 3. Open `w1961997_20211459_6DATA007C.Y_FYP_Main code.ipynb` in Jupyter Notebook
 4. Run all cells from top to bottom
 5. Output files will be saved automatically in a `pipeline_outputs` folder